“Technical debt” is a term used in software development to describe delayed maintenance costs caused by initial tradeoffs between quality and speed.

+Is Technical debt always bad?
 Technical debt isn’t always bad.
 In fact, it’s a part of every software development project, since tradeoffs between speed, cost, and quality are impossible to avoid.
 Technical debt mainly becomes an issue when it’s ignored by business managers, or accrued unintentionally through poor engineering decisions.

+What causes technical debt?
 Technical debt can be broadly split into two types.
 First, there’s unintended technical debt, which is taken on accidentally, such as by choosing a poor platform or making coding errors.
 Secondly, there is intended technical debt, such as when a business and engineering manager agree that it is worth sacrificing quality and paying for refactors and code improvements at a later date for the sake of launching more quickly to participate in a competition, or beat a competitor to market.

+Can you avoid technical debt?
 Technical debt can be avoided by adhering to strong software development processes and standards, such as:

 ● Rigorous QA and automated test development.

 ● A strict refactoring schedule.